percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

    $ xtrabackup --prepare --export --target-dir=/path/to/partial/backup

-When you use the :option:`xtrabackup --prepare` option on a partial backup, you will see warnings about tables that don't exist.
+When you use the `--prepare` option on a partial backup, you will see warnings about tables that don't exist.
 This is because these tables exist in the data dictionary inside InnoDB, but the corresponding :term:`.ibd` files don't exist.
 They were not copied into the backup directory.
 These tables